MSaet10/azure-project-1-infrastructure/README.md

 This project demonstrated the deployment of a full Azure infrastructure environment including networking, compute, load balancing, identity and access management, monitoring, serverless computing, backup and disaster recovery, cost optimization, and incident simulation.

 The environment was monitored, secured, tested for failures, and documented to simulate real-world cloud engineering and cloud operations scenarios.
-This project demonstrates practical Azure administration, infrastructure deployment, monitoring, troubleshooting, and documentation skills suitable for cloud engineering and cloud administrator roles.
+This project demonstrates practical Azure administration, infrastructure deployment, monitoring, troubleshooting, and documentation skills.